 While quadruplex DNA is found fairly consistently throughout the genome of human cells and their division cycles, a marked increase was shown when the fluorescent staining grew more intense during the ‘s-phase’ – the point in a cell cycle where DNA replicates before the cell divides.

-Cancers are usually driven by genes called oncogenes that have mutated to increase DNA replication – causing cell proliferation to spiral out of control, and leading to tumour growth.
+Cancers are usually driven by genes called oncogenes that have mutated to increase DNA replication – causing cell proliferation to spiral out of control, and leading to tumor growth.

 The increased DNA replication rate in oncogenes leads to an intensity in the quadruplex structures.
 This means that potentially damaging cellular activity can be targeted with synthetic molecules or other forms of treatments.